etamity/angular-node-test/README.md

 ## HOW TO INSTALL
 - `npm install -g gulp bower` to install gulp and bower globally
 - `npm install && bower install` on project root folder to install packages
-- `gulp sampleData` to insert sample user data
-- `gulp` to start server (default port: 8080, will open in browser)
+- `gulp` to start server (default web port: 8000, will open in browser,  api port : 8080 )

 ## HOW TO TEST
 - `npm install -g karma jasmine` to install gulp and bower globally
 - `karma start` to start test

+## Optional
+- `gulp sampleData` to insert sample user data

 ---